 Built in partnership with the Army High Performance Computing Research Center (AHPCRC) and with the generous support of SAP, the HIVE is located in Huang 050 and is open to all Stanford faculty, students and staff--free of charge-- for research visualization projects and courses.

 The HIVE enables collaborative visualization in teaching and research across the sciences, social sciences, and engineering.
 Researchers may use multiple displays simultaneously to investigate various aspects of data collection, simulation, and visualization and to zoom-in to see detail at previously unheard-of-levels.
-Equipped with a state-of-the-art sound sound system as well as privacy panels, the HIVE is ready to host audio presentations or teleconferencing needs.
+Equipped with Oculus, Vive, and Microsoft Hololenses plus a state-of-the-art sound system the HIVE is ready for all your visualization needs.

 HIVE support is required to use the facility.
 The HIVE is generally available from 8am to 4pm Monday-Friday.
 Events must be scheduled 48 hours prior.